-8. Association Communications
+4.8 Association Communications

-The Association may utilize the County's interoffice mail system, for the conducting of Association business.
+The Association may utilize the County's interoffice mail system to conduct Association business.
 Association communications, phone calls, emails, etc. will not unduly interrupt or interfere with normal County operations.

-9. Employee Lists
+4.9 Employee Lists

-The County will provide the Association with the name, job title, department, home or personal contact telephone numbers, work and personal email, and home address of new employees within thirty (30) days of hire, and a complete list of all employees every quarter.
-Employees have the ability to opt out in writing of the disclosure of their home address, home telephone number, personal cellular telephone number and personal email address on file with the employer.
+The County will provide the Association with the name, job title, department, home or personal contact telephone numbers, work and personal email, and home address of new employees within thirty (30) days of hire and a complete list of all employees every quarter.
+Employees may opt out in writing of the disclosure of their home address, home telephone number, personal cellular telephone number, and personal email address on file with the employer.

-Article 5 - Wages
+Article 5.
+Wages

-1. Salary Schedule
+5.1 Salary Schedule

-The salary schedule consists of seven (7) steps, there is five percent (5.0%) between steps one (1) through five (5), and two and a half percent (2.5%) between steps five (5) through seven (7).
+The salary schedule consists of seven (7) steps; there is five percent (5.0%) between steps one (1) through five (5), and two and a half percent (2.5%) between steps five (5) through seven (7).
 The salary schedules are attached as Appendix "B" Salary Schedule.

-2. Step Advancement
+5.2 Step Advancement

-Employees automatically receive a step advancement until they reach the top step of their salary schedule unless they receive a performance evaluation prior to their anniversary date where the overall rating is equivalent to "Unacceptable" or "Needs Improvement."
+Employees automatically receive a step advancement until they reach the top step of their salary schedule unless they receive a performance evaluation before their anniversary date where the overall rating is equivalent to "Unacceptable" or "Needs Improvement."

-3. Salary Increases
+5.3 Increases